jingedawang/AIConsciousnessWatch/Report-en.md

 ## 5. Assessment Levels and Specific Indicators

-#### Level 1: Philosophical Level — The Essence and Prerequisites of Consciousness
+#### 5.1 Philosophical Level: The Essence and Prerequisites of Consciousness

 **Core Question:** Does this AI system conceptually meet the basic prerequisites for being a "conscious subject"?
 Can it handle abstract problems about subjective experience and self-existence?